jflamy/owlcms4/README.md

 If there is good internet communication at the competition site, there is no need to install anything locally.

-- There is a one-click install procedure to a free (0$) cloud service called Heroku (a division of Salesforce.com).
+- There is a one-click install procedure to the free (0$) tier of the reputable Heroku cloud service.
 - The install will create your own private copy of the application, with your own database.
 - The owlcms software runs as a web site.
 All the various display screens and devices connect to the cloud using the competition site's wifi or ethernet network.